Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 20.04.34 UTC
+- WIB: Kamis, 15 Januari 2026 20.49.31 UTC
-- WITA: Kamis, 15 Januari 2026 21.04.34 UTC
+- WITA: Kamis, 15 Januari 2026 21.49.31 UTC
-- WIT: Kamis, 15 Januari 2026 22.04.34 UTC
+- WIT: Kamis, 15 Januari 2026 22.49.31 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

 Kategori: motivational